Kampijo/CSC309/README.md

 # CSC309
-All the tutorials and misc for CSC309
+Almost all the tutorials and misc for CSC309